dhextras/ticker_scraper_ws/README.md

 - Ensure to create and activate the virtual environment before installing dependencies.
 - The WebSocket server and web interface must be running simultaneously for the full functionality of the application.
+- The TCP client in the WebSocket server will attempt to connect to the TCP server specified in the `.env` file and forward all messages before broadcasting them to WebSocket clients.